mpuccini/opendigitalheritage-dm/README.md

 ```

 ### Make some configurations
 You first need to configure mongoDB connection, where to store data (File System or AWS S3) and set related setups.
 So, you need to copy the `app/env-sample` file into an `app/.env` file with your configuration for each variable.
-These will be used as environment variables.
+These will be used as environment variables (leave blanks if not used, or delete them).
 ```ini
 APP_NAME=opendigitaltwins-dm
 ENV_FILE=app/.env